buildbot/buildbot/master/docs/developer/data.rst

 The updates section is available at `self.master.data.updates`, and contains a number of ad-hoc methods needed by the process modules.

+.. note:
-The methods are divided into different classes, but through some initialization-time magic, all appear as attributes of ``self.master.data.updates``.
+    The update methods are implemented in resource type classes, but through some initialization-time magic, all appear as attributes of ``self.master.data.updates``.

 .. py:class:: buildbot.data.changes.ChangeResourceType